teuben/QAC/docs/qac.md

 # QAC

-The qac_ routines help you writing short python scripts that orchestrate various array combination simulations and to some degree real data as well.
+The qac_ routines help you writing shorter python scripts that orchestrate various array combination simulations and, to some degree, real data as well.

 In general you would do all the work